GJSayers/hobo-hatch-b2b/README.md

 Install gunicorn using:
 * `pip3 install gunicorn`

-* Create a Profile to enable dynos.
+* Create a Procfile to enable dynos.
 * Since I am hosting images in an S3 bucket on AWS, it is necessary to instruct Heroku not to pick up the static media files from the Git repository by `COLLECT-STATIC` -1 in Heroku config vars.
 * Set up secret key in **eny.py** and also in the Heroku environment variables.
 * Set up allowed hosts in **settings.py**